 Key aspects of diplomatic relations

-Switzerland and Cuba have been engaged in political dialogue since 2007 as part of regular consultations.
+Switzerland and Cuba have been engaged in political consultations since 2006.
 The two countries have concluded agreements on trade, investment protection and promotion, air transport, and the transfer of sentenced persons.
-Switzerland represented the United States' interests in Cuba from 1961 until the US and Cuba resumed diplomatic relations in July 2015.
-Switzerland also represented the interests of Cuba in the United States from 1991 to July 2015.

-The Swiss-Cuban Chamber of Commerce promotes trade relations between the two countries, which are modest.
-In 2016 Switzerland imported CHF 34.2 million worth of goods, mainly agricultural products, from Cuba.
-Swiss exports – mainly machinery, pharmaceutical and chemical products, and precision instruments – amounted to CHF 17.6 million.
+The Swiss-Cuban Chamber of Commerce promotes trade relations between the two countries, which are nonetheless modest.
+In 2022 Switzerland imported CHF 39.6 million worth of goods from Cuba, mainly agricultural products.
+Swiss exports to Cuba – mainly machinery, pharmaceutical and chemical products, and precision instruments – amounted to CHF 7.2 million.

 Cooperation in education, research and innovation

-Researchers and artists from Cuba can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers with Cuban citizenship can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Development cooperation and humanitarian aid

 Switzerland supports the efforts of Cuban society to further the nation's development in a peaceful and participatory manner on the basis of the social achievements that have been made to date.
-It promotes local initiatives that improve living conditions and strengthen institutions by means of practical measures.
+It promotes local initiatives that improve living conditions and strengthen institutions by means of practical measures, with a special focus on developing municipalities since 2011.
+Furthermore, Switzerland supports national strategies to promote local development in the areas of agriculture and housing.
+In 2021 Switzerland allocated about CHF 10.9 million to international cooperation in Cuba.
+In total, Switzerland invested more than CHF 64 million in Cuba as part of its 2017–21 cooperation strategy.

 Swiss nationals in Cuba

-According to the Statistics on the Swiss Abroad, 305 Swiss nationals were living in Cuba at the end of 2016.
+According to statistics on the Swiss abroad, there were 217 Swiss nationals living in Cuba at the end of 2022.

 History of bilateral relations

-When Cuba became an independent republic in 1902, Switzerland promptly recognised the new republic and established diplomatic and consular relations with it.
+When Cuba became an independent republic in 1902, Switzerland recognised the new republic and established diplomatic and consular relations.
 The first Swiss honorary consuls to Cuba were appointed in the 19th century.
-The Swiss consulate was established in 1918 and was gradually upgraded to a full embassy in 1957.
+The Swiss consulate was established in 1918 and gradually upgraded to a full embassy in 1957.

-As far back as the 19th century, there was considerable trade, which continued after the Cuban revolution in 1959.
+Trade took place as far back as the 19th century and continued after the Cuban revolution in 1959.